nge-layy/securewatch-soc/docs/phase-05/README.md

 ![Baseline successful SSH login from Kali](10-ssh-baseline-accepted-login.jpg) *Screenshot: Splunk search results showing the successful `Accepted password for samm from 192.168.56.102` login, the corresponding session-opened event, and the connection being closed cleanly that the baseline "normal" SSH activity pattern.*

-This confirms two things: `kali-attacker` can successfully authenticate to `soc-server` over SSH, and that successful authentication is correctly captured in Splunk with the correct source IP — the same field the brute-force detection logic depends on.
+This confirms two things: `kali-attacker` can successfully authenticate to `soc-server` over SSH, and that successful authentication is correctly captured in Splunk with the correct source IP and the same field the brute-force detection logic depends on.

 ## Section 4 - SSH Brute Force Simulation